-If selinux is enabled then you need to set selinux to allow httpd to connect to your database via network sockets:
+If SELinux is enabled then you need to set SELinux to allow httpd to connect to your database via network sockets:

 Step 5.
 Configuring Apache web server for phpPgAdmin.

-phpPgAdmin by default all allowed to access from localhost only.
+phpPgAdmin by default all allowed accessing from localhost only.
 If you want to make it accessible from remote computers edit

 Save and close the file.
-Restart the apache service for the changes to take effects:
+Restart the apache service for the changes to take effect:

 Step 6.
-Accessing phpPgAdmin.
+Accessing phpPgAdmin Web UI.

-http://your-server-ip/phpPgAdmin/ and complete the required the steps to finish the installation.
+http://your-server-ip/phpPgAdmin/ and complete the required steps to finish the installation.
 If you are using a firewall, please open port 80 to enable access to the control panel.